International health practitioners

 Having an impairment will not necessarily prevent you from practising.
 However, we need to know what you are doing to manage any impairment.
 We may require current documentation about your diagnosis and/or treatment plan and a statement regarding your current fitness to practise from your treating health practitioner.
 It’s important that you provide all details of any impairments and how you are managing them when you submit your application.
 Assessment of your application may be delayed if we need to contact you for further information.

-We will review your application within seven to 14 days of receiving it.
-We’ll let you know if your application is complete or if we need further information from you.
+We aim to review your application within seven to 14 days of receiving it.
+We’ll let you know if we need further information from you.

 If you have accepted a job and included the proposed start date on your application, we aim to assess and provide an outcome for your application before that date.

-Any proposal to place conditions on your registration or refuse your application is made by your National Board.
-If a National Board intends to grant registration with conditions or to refuse the application, we will let you know.
+Any proposal to place conditions on your registration or refuse your application is made by a committee of your National Board.
+If a committee intends to grant registration with conditions or to refuse the application, we will let you know.
 You may then elect to make a submission to the National Board responding to that proposal.
 The National Board will consider your submission before making a final decision.

 If you hold practising registration in New Zealand, you can apply for registration in Australia under the Trans-Tasman Mutual Recognition Act.